tqk/side-effects-planner/README.md

 # Code for "Planning to Avoid Side Effects"

 The code was run on a Linux machine and may not run on other operating systems.
+To set up the dependencies, you can use docker (https://www.docker.com/) with the provided Dockerfile.

 To run the experiments reported in the paper, execute